hyperledger/aries-rfcs/features/0593-json-ld-cred-attach/README.md

   - `credentialStatus` - Optional object.
 The credential status mechanism to use for the credential.
 Omitting the property indicates the issued credential will not include a credential status.
     - `type` - Required string.
 Credential status method type to use for the credential.
 Should match status method registered in the [Verifiable Credential Extension Registry](https://w3c-ccg.github.io/vc-extension-registry/#status-methods)

-The format is closely related to the [Verifiable Credential HTTP API](https://w3c-ccg.github.io/vc-http-api/), but diverts on some places.
+The format is closely related to the [Verifiable Credentials HTTP API](https://w3c-ccg.github.io/vc-http-api/), but diverts on some places.
 The main differences are:

 - The types in the VC HTTP API are more restrictive (.e.g. `@context` must be array of strings).
-This format allows all fields to use the full syntax ass described by the verifiable credential data model.
+This format allows all fields to use the full syntax ass described by the verifiable credentials data model.
 - Instead of specifying the exact `verificationMethod`, the `proofType` that will be used for the credential can be specified.

 ### `ld-proof-vc` attachment format

 Format identifier: `aries/ld-proof-vc@v1.0`

 This format is used to transmit a verifiable credential with linked data proof.
-The contents of the attachment is a standard JSON-LD Verifiable Credential object with linked data proof as defined by the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model) and the [Linked Data Proofs](https://w3c-ccg.github.io/ld-proofs) specification.
+The contents of the attachment is a standard JSON-LD Verifiable Credential object with linked data proof as defined by the [Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model) and the [Linked Data Proofs](https://w3c-ccg.github.io/ld-proofs) specification.

 The JSON structure might look like this: